 Removing all such customers from these tariffs was a condition of the original temporary derogation.
-Therefore, as all deemed and default customers have been removed, the only way the remaining customers can get onto these tariffs is to actively choose to be on these tariffs.
+Therefore, as all deemed and default customers had been removed as demonstrated by the Licensee, the only way the remaining customers could get onto these tariffs is to actively choose to be on these tariffs.

-The Licensee provided advertising materials demonstrating that their tariffs supported renewables, including historic screenshots of their website and a letter to customers.
+The Licensee provided historic marketing materials demonstrating that their tariffs supported renewable energy.

-We are satisfied that the evidence provided is sufficient to meet this element of Outcome 1 for all tariffs listed in Schedule 1.
+We are satisfied that the evidence provided is sufficient to demonstrate that this element of Outcome 1 for all tariffs listed in Schedule 1 is met.